Stetson Painter

 Stetson Painter is an American politician who has served as a member of the Arkansas House of Representatives since January 9, 2023.
 He represents Arkansas' 3rd House district.
-In 2024, Painter was selected for the Future Caucus Innovation Fellowship as part of the Criminal Justice cohort.

 Electoral history

 He was elected on November 8, 2022, in the 2022 Arkansas House of Representatives election against Libertarian opponent Steven Gene Parsons.
 He assumed office on January 9, 2023.

 Biography

 Painter obtained a Bachelor's degree in criminology in 2013 and a Master's degree in public administration in 2016 from Arkansas State University.
 He was also a Congressional staffer for Congressman Rick Crawford.
 He also served in the United States Army Reserve.
 He is a Born again Baptist.